 Food is now no longer seen as just something to ease hunger.
-With a rise in medical issues, consumers are now more cautious about the things they put in their mouth.
+With a rise in medical issues, consumers are now more cautious about the things they put in their mouths.
 As a result, functional food items have become more prominent in the consumer market.
 These healthy food items, with a double purpose of fortifying the body to make people healthy, are no longer just a novel niche segment.
-Now, the functional food market is set to advance close to eight percent yearly until 2012 as stated in the according to a report from Technavio.
+Now, the functional food market is set to advance close to eight percent yearly until 2012, as stated according to a report from Technavio.
 This is due to people’s interest in protecting and preserving their health.
 As a result, there are healthier ingredients in packaged products, food in restaurants, and the like.
-To illustrate, probiotics was a popular beverage before, these days, probiotics are added to stuff like water, dried fruits, cereal, and more.
+To illustrate, probiotics were a popular beverage before; these days, probiotics are added to stuff like water, dried fruits, cereal, and more.

 Nowadays, consumers are willing to pay extra for those food items that are said to be more nutritious.
-In fact, they are known to go the extra mile to search for this healthy products.
+In fact, they are known to go the extra mile to search for these healthy products.
 Functional ingredients in food will continue to have a stronghold in the industry.
-It will continue to dominate as consumers demand for quick, healthy, and all encompassing solutions.
+It will continue to dominate as consumers demand quick, healthy, and all-encompassing solutions.
 Those food products that are able to offer multiple health benefits are those that successfully grab consumer attention, and as such, they make a mark in the industry.

 Say Hello to Cannabis

-Just recently, President Trump signed the Farm Bill, where cultivation of hemp, which is a part of the cannabis family, becomes legal.
-Derivatives of hemp like cannabinioids or CBD, which is popular for treating anxiety and intense pain, are no longer considered as a part of the banned narcotics list.
+Just recently, President Trump signed the Farm Bill, where the cultivation of hemp, which is a part of the cannabis family, becomes legal.
+Derivatives of hemp like cannabinoids or CBD, which is popular for treating anxiety and intense pain, are no longer considered as a part of the banned narcotics list.
 This is good news for manufacturers and consumers who have been wanting to have this ingredient included in their daily food products.
-Companies are looking forward to incorporate CBD on meal items, snacks, and even beverages so that many people can benefit from it.
-It will no longer be a surprise when grocery carts eventually become packed with items laced with CBD.This goes in line with the desire of consumers to take in more types of fortified and functional food items that have the ability to benefit their physical looks, promote gut health, fuel brain power, and/ or relieve their anxiety, pain, and stress
+Companies are looking forward to incorporating CBD on meal items, snacks, and even beverages so that many people can benefit from it.
+It will no longer be a surprise when grocery carts eventually become packed with items laced with CBD.This goes in line with the desire of consumers to take in more types of fortified and functional food items that have the ability to benefit their physical looks, promote gut health, fuel brainpower, and/ or relieve their anxiety, pain, and stress.

-Plant based meat products had a drastic increase last year, and they are expected to surpass this level this year because of their increased popularity.
-With people becoming more health conscious, many consumers have shifted to a plant based diet.
-Hence, there is a need for plant based meat that goes beyond the usual veggie burger.
-Looking at the grocery shelves, products like Qourn veggie chicken nuggets, minced “meat”, and veggie dogs have taken center stage because they are healthier alternatives to the usual favorites.
-To make things even better, they taste just as good as their real meat counterparts, so they appeal not just to vegetarians but to actual real meat eaters, too.
-These products were specifically designed to give people options that do not sacrifice on the taste, look, and feel of meat.
-According to market research companies Nielsen and Spins, as noted in the Good Food Institute site, the current value of today plant-based food marked is worth a staggering 4.1 billion dollars.
-Information from Nielsen and the Plant Based Foods Association encapsulate that plant-based meat totaled 670 million dollars in sales, which is 24% increase when compared to the data of 2017.
+Plant-based meat products had a drastic increase last year, and they are expected to surpass this level this year because of their increased popularity.
+With people becoming more health-conscious, many consumers have shifted to a plant-based diet.
+Hence, there is a need for plant-based meat that goes beyond the usual veggie burger.
+Looking at the grocery shelves, products like Quorn veggie chicken nuggets, minced “meat,” and veggie dogs have taken center stage because they are healthier alternatives to the usual favorites.
+To make things even better, they taste just as good as their real meat counterparts, so they appeal not just to vegetarians but to actual real meat-eaters, too.
+These products were specifically designed to give people options that do not sacrifice the taste, look, and feel of meat.
+According to market research companies Nielsen and Spins, as noted in the Good Food Institute site, the current value of today’s plant-based food market is worth a staggering 4.1 billion dollars.
+Information from Nielsen and the Plant-Based Foods Association encapsulate that plant-based meat totaled 670 million dollars in sales, which is a 24% increase when compared to the data of 2017.
 Manufacturers intend for these figures to grow this year.

 Leveraging on Technology